jlewis-89/Milestone-Project-2/README.md

 * As a user I would like to be able to navigate around the website simply and easily, with a clean and comfortable User Interface

 ### UI

+* As a user of this website I would like a clean simple and interactive webpage to use and navigate easily

 #### Wireframe
 ![Wireframe Using Mockup](/assets/images/Wireframe-moqups.png)